The Best Way To Set Up HomeBridge

 Thew download will get you a zip file with a standard .img file inside.
 Just unzip that ready for selecting with the imaging tool you’ll use.

 The Micro SD card will need a little prep.
-If it’s a fresh one, just a quick format with FAT32 is sufficient, but if its one that came with the Raspberry Pi, you’ll be best to delete any existing partitions on it and make a new one to format.
+If it’s a fresh one, just a quick format with FAT32 is sufficient, but if it’s one that came with the Raspberry Pi, you’ll be best to delete any existing partitions on it and make a new one to format.

 I could write a whole other tutorial on using the various imaging tools, but this one from SparkFun will do nicely as it points you to the downloads for the imaging tools for each platform and steps through the (fairly simple) process.